romnn/microgpusim/WIP.md

   - same in cycle 74: GLOBAL_ACC_R@139903215076224 for box with size 136
   - hint: data size seems to be 32 instead of 128, this could have to do with l2 / writeback?

-- make data cache not implement the cache interface, make l1 a wrapper around data just like with l2 right now

 - playground cycle 68: got fetch return L2_WR_ALLOC_R@139823420540160
 - box cycle 68: got fetch return L1_WR_ALLOC_R@139903215076608 // why is this l1??